Jalen McMillan

-Jalen McMillan (born December 7, 2001) is an American football wide receiver for the Washington Huskies.
+Jalen McMillan (born December 7, 2001) is an American professional football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Washington Huskies and was selected by the Buccaneers in the third round of the 2024 NFL draft.

-High school career
+Early life

 McMillan attended San Joaquin Memorial High School in Fresno, California.
 As a junior and senior, McMillan combined for 3,045 yards, 31 touchdowns, and 162 receptions.
-He also played baseball receiving offers from Oklahoma and USC to be a dual-sport athlete.
-McMillan was rated as a 4-star recruit and he committed to play college football at the University of Washington over offers from schools such as Notre Dame and Alabama.
+He played baseball, receiving offers from Oklahoma and USC to be a dual-sport athlete.
+McMillan was rated as a 4-star recruit and he committed to play college football at the University of Washington, over offers from schools such as Notre Dame and Alabama.

 College career

-As a freshman in 2020, McMillan played sparingly recording one catch for 16 yards.
+As a freshman in 2020, McMillan played sparingly, recording one catch for 16 yards.
 In his sophomore season, McMillan's production would increase, as he led the team in receiving yards with 470 while hauling in three touchdowns and 39 catches.
-Entering the 2022 season, McMillan was named a preseason All-PAC-12 honorable mention and is considered one of the top wide receiver prospects in the upcoming 2023 NFL Draft.
-In the first game of the season, McMillan caught two touchdown passes in a 41-20 victory.
+Entering the 2022 season, McMillan was named a preseason All-Pac-12 honorable mention In the first game of the season, McMillan caught two touchdown passes in a 45–20 victory over Kent State.

+Professional career

+McMillan was selected by the Tampa Bay Buccaneers in the third round (92nd overall) of the 2024 NFL draft.
+The Buccaneers selected McMillan with the pick that was traded from the Detroit Lions in exchange for Carlton Davis.
+In his NFL debut, McMillan scored a 32-yard receiving touchdown in the 37–20 win over the Washington Commanders in Week 1.

+In Week 14 of the 2024 season, McMillan scored 2 touchdowns en route to a Buccaneers win over the Raiders.

+In Tampa Bay's second preseason game against the Pittsburgh Steelers, McMillan landed awkwardly after colliding with Daryl Porter Jr. while attempting to make a catch.
+He was placed on injured reserve prior to the start of the regular season on August 26, 2025.